Trismegiste/Yuurei/README.md

 ## It's like serialization

-You know PHP can store and restore any objects in session with the serialization and it doesn't need any mapping information, annotations nor repositories.
+You know PHP can save and restore any object in session with the serialization and it doesn't need any mapping information, annotations nor repositories.
 This was my paradigm when I started this library.

-Why can't an ORM/ODM do the same ?
+Why can't an ORM/ODM
+do the same ?
 Well, of course I needed a NoSQL database.
-But this dbal/odm-like does not need any mappping information.
+But this dbal/odm-like does not need any mappping information and objects stored in the database are keeping their original structures (without too much noise).
+So you can make complex queries with MongoDb.

 See full example in [unit test][*14]